Chuncheon

-It is a popular destination among east Asian tourists as it was featured in the popular Korean drama Winter Sonata (겨울연가).
+It is a popular destination among East Asian tourists as it was featured in the popular Korean drama Winter Sonata.
 It is where the resort island of Namiseom is located.
+Also, Gangwon Provincial Office is located in the city.

 History

 The area now occupied by the city was first settled several thousands of years ago, in prehistoric times, as demonstrated by stone-age archaeological evidence in the collections of Chuncheon National Museum and Hallym University Museum.
 In 637 AD the city was called Usooju.
 In 757 AD it was renamed Saku and again in 940 AD as Chunju (춘주; 春州) before receiving its current name in 1413.
 In 1896, Chuncheon became the capital city of Gangwon province.
 The city was largely destroyed during the Korean War in the Battle of Chuncheon.

 Uiam Dam on the Bukhan River was completed in 1967.
 In 1995 Chuncheon city was merged with the government of the surrounding Chuncheon county.

 Culture

 In the spring, the Chuncheon International Mime Festival is held, as well as the Spring Season Art Festival.
 In the summer, the Chuncheon Puppet Festival takes place.
 There is also a Makguksu festival; a cold noodle dish that originated in Chuncheon.
 Also celebrated in the summer is the International Animation Festival.
 The city has had its own annual marathon race since 1946; the Chuncheon Marathon is held every October.
 In winter, snow and ice festivals are organized.
 Currently, MAC Architects-Consultants Group Ltd. (명승건축그룹) is building the Design and Arts Arcadia of Myungseung in Chuncheon.

-According to the legend surrounding Cheongpyeongsa temple in Chuncheon-si, a man loved a princess so much that he became a snake and would not leave her alone.
+According to the legend surrounding the temple Cheongpyeongsa in Chuncheon, a man loved a princess so much that he became a snake and would not leave her alone.
 When she begged leave to collect rice from the temple, the snake let her go but then went looking for her, only to be struck dead by lightning.
 The princess then buried him at the temple.